To stay in ketosis you need to keep an eye on your carb intake. Find out how many carbs there are in beets and whether they are keto.

 - Net carbs: 8 grams

-Combined with the other foods in your diet the 8 grams of net carbs in 100 grams of boiled beets can be enough to kick you out of ketosis.
+In combination with the other foods you eat, the 8 grams of net carbohydrates in 100 grams of boiled beets can definitely be too much for a ketogenic diet.

 One ounce of boiled beets is about 28 grams and contains the following amounts of carbs: